The mismatch between modern undergraduate education and the needs of the modern economy is now untenable.

 But the way this is done nowadays is fantastically inefficient.
 The American undergrad experience – the one with which I’m most familiar – is based on a romantic ideal of “liberal education” that most employers don’t want and most families can’t afford.
 Students end up spending four years on stressful, cram-it-in curricula based on lectures (and by the way, who really thinks that lectures are the most effective mode of learning? who thinks a lecture to a large, passive group is even representative of how people normally learn and function in working life?) as well as off-major subjects that they could just as well learn on their own for free.
-Universities also typically have massive fixed assets requiring tens of millions of dollars to operate each year – and this overhead necessitates thousands or tens of thousands of high-tuition-fee-paying students, just to pay for all that bloat.
+Universities also typically have massive fixed assets requiring tens of millions of dollars to operate each year–and thousands or tens of thousands of high-tuition-fee-paying students are required just to pay for all that bloat.

 Atop those inefficiencies, there is the fact that undergrad tuition fees sometimes subsidize graduate research programs and facilities – including (and I can’t believe undergrads and their parents fall for this) rock-star professors who get mid-to-high-six-figure salaries and have their names plastered all over the undergrad brochures but in reality spend as little of their time as possible with undergrads.
 And then of course there is the country-club-and-party aspect of college, which isn’t all bad, but can be rough on those developing young forebrains, and is hardly something a thrifty parent or a self-funding student should pay for.
 (My undergrad university had an 18-hole golf course on campus!)